wfowler1/pokecrystal-nl/docs/bugs_and_glitches.md

 This makes the Berserk Gene use the regular confusion duration (2–5 turns).

-### Confusion damage is affected by type-boosting items and Explosion/Self-Destruct doubling
+### (FIXED) Confusion damage is affected by type-boosting items and Explosion/Self-Destruct doubling

 ([Video](https://twitter.com/crystal_rby/status/874626362287562752))